stefansundin/heroku-rels/README.md

 # Heroku rels

 It's like running `heroku releases` for every heroku remote, but you don't have to type all the damn app names.
-Useful if you have production and staging for the same app.
+Useful if you have many environments for the same app, e.g. production, staging, qa, etc.

 To install:
 ```bash